 South Eastern Karate teaches self-defense using the Moo Duk Kwan system of empty-handed martial arts.
 Instruction emphasizes confidence, physical fitness and self-discipline.
 The school is directed by Master Peggy Petty Jolly, a 7th-degree black belt (7th Dan), who believes students should always come to training with an open mind and work as hard as they can.

-Mark Ellington, a 6th-degree black belt, became Head Instructor in 2016 and continues the teaching and tradition learned under Master Jolly.
+Master Mark Ellington, a 6th-degree black belt, became Head Instructor of the Main School in 2016.
+He then became a Master Instructor in 2017 and continues the teaching and tradition learned under Master Jolly.

 Students train for different reasons — exercise, self-defense, confidence and even fellowship.
 But, no matter what their reasons for training, all are equal in class.
 All dress alike.
 All struggle physically.
 All make mistakes.
 And all help each other improve.